Estimated reading time: 4 minutes

-But in short, we almost never have issues with panels.
+In short, we almost never have issues with panels.
 They keep chugging along, exceeding their performance rating throughout the life of the warranty.

-Making A Claim
+Making a Claim

 If you did DIY, you're already a pro, and this shouldn't be a concern.

-Making A Claim
+Making a Claim

 Enphase provides a fantastic warranty and customer support.